MJaloui/MJaloui/README.md

 As a Senior Software Tester, my extensive career in problem-solving, analysis, and safeguarding has sparked my curiosity and love for Cybersecurity.
 I'm excited to transition into role, where I can continue to secure digital environments.

-Right now I'm studying to obtain CompTIA Linux+ & EC-Council CEH Certifications, and working on personal personal projects to build my portfolio on GitHub.
+Right now, I'm studying to obtain CompTIA Linux+ and EC-Council CEH certifications, and working on personal projects to build my portfolio on GitHub.